chanzuckerberg/napari-hub/docs/customizing-plugin-listing.md

 These are the Python versions your plugin supports.

 We display this on the detailed plugin page and the plugin listings.

-We support filtering plugins based on this value.
+We support filtering plugins according to the minor versions of Python they support, based on this field.
+For example, if a plugin developer notes that a plugin supports, Python ">=3.8", then the plugin will be tagged with Python versions `3.8` and `3.9`.

 We source this from `["info"]["requires_python"]` field of the JSON returned by the PyPI API.